Want the perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-Have you been working through the same upper-lower split for some time now and are ready to switch things up?
+FACT CHECKEDHave you been working through the same ol' split for some time now and are ready to switch things up?
 Look no further!
-We have the perfect split for you.
+We have the perfect shoulders and arms workout for you.

 Responsible for giving you rounded shoulders, bulging bis, and horseshoe-shaped tris, here are the muscles you’ll be activating in a shoulders and arms workout routine.

-The shoulder has eight muscles that attach to the clavicle, humerus, and scapula.
-These muscles shape the outside of the shoulder and underarm and are in charge of a wide variety of movements.
+The shoulder muscles shape the outside of the shoulder and underarm and are in charge of a wide variety of movements.

 Nothing beats activating these two crucial arm muscles, which are located on opposite sides of the upper arm.

-The best exercises for the upper body include both compound and isolation exercises.
+The best exercises for your shoulders and arms workout routine include both compound and isolation exercises.
 Compound movements like push-ups and chin-ups are a great way to incorporate several muscle groups within the upper body, challenging it as a system.

 On the other hand, isolation movements, like biceps curls, skull crushers, and lateral cable raises, target one muscle group at a time, specifically for muscle hypertrophy goals.